marcomessa/Magento-2.4-move-out-of-stock-products-at-last-page/README.md

 ## Settings

-You can find the settings in the admin panel under Stores > Configuration > OUT OF STOCK AT LAST > Settings
+You can find the settings in the admin panel under Stores > Configuration > Out of stock at last > Settings